 For quite some time, King Hakon observed Christianity in secrecy, observing Sundays and Friday fasts.
 But this would not last, for he could not rule a land that he had to hide from.
 And so he passed laws that attempted to bring the Old Ways closer to the New.
 The first step in this endeavor was moving the observance of Yule, which was around January 12th that year, to the same time when Christians observed Christmas.
 He also made it law that folk were to have a certain measure of ale during these festivities, which has been measured to around 16 liters per person, or else pay a fine.
 Both holidays then were to last as long as the ale did.
 Yule, however, used to be celebrated for three nights!
 Whether or not the ale could last three nights is difficult to say.
 But all of this was before King Hakon publicly declared that he intended to convert the folk of Norway to Christianity.

 While this tale does not tell us much about Yule itself, it certainly gives us an idea of how the time to celebrate Yule became so clouded.
-King Hakon the Good moved Yule to align it with Christmas, which was all a part of his plan to convert the common folk to the New Ways.
-While his intentions seemed well (he wanted to convert folk peacefully, and that is a good intention, I say), this has made us forget the true time that Heathen folk once celebrated Yule.
-The lines between the two holidays truly have become blurred.
-I certainly think that it is fine that we have established a New Yule that keeps the Old Yule’s spirit, but we should always be aware that our thoughts today may not align with the image of the past.
-But we should not be bound by such things!
-Awareness is one thing, and practice is another!
-Besides, I believe that we can all agree that celebrating our New Yule on the winter solstice is much simpler than celebrating the Old Yule on the first full moon after the first new moon after the winter solstice, já?
-I would certainly hope so.
+King Hakon moved Yule to align it with Christmas, which was all a part of his plan to convert the common folk to Christianity.
+While his intentions seemed well (he wanted to convert folk peacefully, and that is a good intention, I’d say), this has made us forget the true time that Heathen folk once celebrated Yule.
+And so, the lines between the two holidays truly have become blurred.